Vitals Today

 Medical Expert at Vitals Today

-An internal medicine specialist, he combines medical experience in Cuba and Spain with outstanding teaching work.
-His focus on senior care enriches his recurring column in Vitals Today and his role on our Medical Advisory Board.
+Dr Marisol Expósito is a specialist in internal medicine with clinical experience in Cuba and Spain and a strong teaching background.
+Her focus on the care of older adults enriches her regular column at Vitals Today and her role on our Medical Advisory Board.

 Dr. Marisol Exposito